 Quality content will make it a lot easier to get backlinks and a lot easier to have people read and interact and share your posts.

 2. Link audit

-One other thing you should focus on is the quality of the backlinks you get.
-Because “spammy” backlinks or links from poor and untrusted website can actually hurt your ranking.
+Speaking of backlinks, you should note that not all backlinks are good for your website.
+Which is why you should focus more on the quality of those backlinks you get.
+Because “spammy” backlinks or links from poor and untrusted websites can in fact hurt your ranking.